3MFConsortium/spec_materials/3MF Materials Extension.md

 The displaypropertiesid attribute references a \<displayproperties> group containing additional properties that describe how best to display a mesh with this material on a device display.
 A \<texture2Dgroup> describes a set of surface color properties and MUST NOT reference translucent display properties.
 To achieve a translucent effect through a texture, a multi-properties group MUST be used instead.
 For more information, refer to Chapter 7: Display Properties Overview.

+To avoid integer overflows, a texture coordinate group MUST contain less than 2^31 tex2coords.

 ### 3.1.
 Texture 2D Coordinate

 Element **\<tex2coord>**